 To learn more on dog behavior and what makes dogs "tick," read Jean Donaldson's book "The Culture Clash!"
 To learn more on being attuned to a dog's body language (what the dog is telling you), "Calming Sigals" by Turid Rugass is a must have.
 Both of these books are given a 5 paw rating by dog lovers and trainers alike!

-www.dogwise.com carries both of these books.
+www.dogwise.com or Amazon carry both of these books.